 Pressure cookers are a very useful piece of appliance which not only save time and energy in cooking food but also save the taste, color and the nutrients of the natural ingredients.
-Choose Pressure Cooker provides all the information you will need to find the best pressure cooker.
 To buy a pressure cooker for your kitchen the first choice you have to make is between the two basic types of pressure cookers: stove top pressure cooker and electric pressure cooker.
 Here is a comparison between the features of both types of cookers:

 In general, stovetop pressure cookers come with two pressure settings, high and low.
 High pressure is between 13-15 PSI while low pressure is between 6-8 PSI.
 Electric pressure cookers vary in the maximum pressure they can achieve depending on the model and the manufacturing company.
 Some come with only one pressure setting while others come with two.
 Generally speaking, electric pressure cookers have a lower maximum pressure than stovetop pressure cookers which means that the cooking time with electric ones will be greater than that for stove top.